Find Affordable College Courses

 New York, NY

-New York University came in at #7 in this year’s edition of the Most Popular Journalism Master’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the large city of New York, NYU is a private not-for-profit college with a very large student population.
+New York University landed the #7 spot in the 2023 rankings for the most popular master’s degree journalism programs.
+Located in the city of New York, NYU is a private not-for-profit college with a fairly large student population.

 Women make up 57% of the journalism majors at the school.